Mejinha/IEAPolicyScrapper/README.md

 # IEAPolicyScrapper
-A multiprocessing web scrapping python code to gather IEA's policy database using BeautifulSoup
+A multiprocessing web scrapping python code to gather IEA's policy database (https://www.iea.org/policies) using BeautifulSoup

-Any comments to improve the code is welcomed
+Any comments to improve the code is welcomed aaaaaa